Aphantasia Symptoms: 7 Signs With Everyday Examples

 Novels with long landscape descriptions can feel tedious with aphantasia because the described images don't form in the mind.
 Many people prefer plot-driven texts, non-fiction, or dialogue.
 The love of language and story remains — the mental stage just isn't there.

-In about half of people with visual aphantasia, other imagery modalities are missing as well: no "inner hearing" of a melody (anauralia), no imagined taste, no imagined smell.
-In the other half, only the visual modality is affected — the remaining senses are intact or even heightened.
+About a quarter (~26%) of people with visual aphantasia report a complete lack of imagery in other sensory modalities as well (Dawes et al. 2020): no "inner hearing" of a melody (anauralia), no imagined taste, no imagined smell.
+In the rest, predominantly only the visual modality is affected — the remaining senses are intact or even heightened.

 Perhaps the most surprising "symptom": many people with aphantasia don't realize until their teens or middle age that other people literally "see" images in their head.
 They took the phrase "imagine that" metaphorically all along.
 The realization often comes through an article or conversation — and is usually relieving, not alarming.

 These signs are typical, but not every person with aphantasia shows all of them.
-For a sound assessment, the scientifically validated VVIQ test (Vividness of Visual Imagery Questionnaire) is the gold standard — it takes 5 minutes and gives a clear result.
+For a sound assessment, the VVIQ (Vividness of Visual Imagery Questionnaire) is the gold standard in research.
+Our free VST-16 follows this methodology — 16 questions, 5 minutes, instant result.

 No. Aphantasia is not a medical diagnosis but a neuropsychological variation in imagination — comparable to being left- or right-handed.
 It does not require treatment.

 The common self-test is the VVIQ (Vividness of Visual Imagery Questionnaire) by Marks (1973).
 16 questions, 5 minutes, instant result.
-Take it free at aphantasie.org/en/tests/vviq.
+Our free VST-16 at aphantasie.org/en/tests/vst follows this methodology.

 In most cases, aphantasia is congenital.
 There are rare cases of acquired aphantasia after brain injury, stroke, or severe depressive episodes — these are medically different and warrant clinical evaluation.

 Absolutely.
-Notable examples include Pixar co-founder Ed Catmull (animation), Disney animator Glen Keane, and Firefox co-creator Blake Ross.
+Notable examples include Pixar co-founder Ed Catmull (animation), Disney animator Glen Keane (per Ed Catmull), and Firefox co-creator Blake Ross.
 Creativity arises from concepts, logic, and verbal imagination — visual mental images are just one possible path.

 Yes.
 Hyperphantasia is unusually vivid mental imagery, almost like a real picture.
 Aphantasia and hyperphantasia are the two ends of the imagery spectrum.
-About 3 % of people have hyperphantasia.
+About 6 % of people have hyperphantasia (Wright et al. 2024, VVIQ 75–80).

 Aphantasia is no obstacle to creativity, success, or a fulfilled life — quite the opposite.